Can an Ambitious Australian Plan Save The Great Barrier Reef?

 The Australian government released the Reef 2050 Plan to protect and maintain the reef through the year 2050.
 Since release of the plan, the Australian and Queensland governments have made good progress in implementing the 151 actions in the initial five years with 89 percent completed or underway and on track.

+An additional $A100 million over five years towards water quality initiatives, scientific research and helping business transition to better environmental practices in primary production and fishing industries.

 Recently, the targets for the plan have been in doubt.
-During a meeting of the Reef 2050 advisory committee, some of the experts who enacted the plan no longer think that the goals are realistic.
+During a meeting of the Reef 2050 advisory committee, some of the experts who enacted the plan said they no longer think the goals are realistic.

 The Great Barrier Reef Independent Expert Panel, another group trying to implement the Reef 2050 Plan, voiced its concern over the feasibility of the goals set forth.
 The panel stated that "Coral bleaching since early 2016 has changed the Reef fundamentally."

-"There is great concern about the future of the Reef, and the communities and businesses that depend on it but hope still remains for maintaining ecological function over the coming decades."
+The statement continued: "There is great concern about the future of the Reef, and the communities and businesses that depend on it but hope still remains for maintaining ecological function over the coming decades."

 Bleaching and global warming aren't the only challenges the reef is facing.
 Since 2004 there have been 5 major oil spills around the reef.
 Most recently, a Panama based company spilled 15 tons of oil near the reef, for which it may be fined up to $17 million.